Physics with Honors Option--NEW!

 Tuition: $750

-Digital website access: $TBD (includes course eBook)
+Digital website access: $60 (includes course eBook)

 Lab kit: Instructor will provide a list of household items needed for labs.